TL;DR

 Building Your Health Shield: Choosing the Right PMI Policy

 Not all private medical insurance policies are created equal.
-To ensure you have cover that can support nutritional and preventative investigation, you need to look for specific features.
-As an expert PMI broker, WeCovr can help you compare the market, but here are the key elements to consider:
+To help support you have cover that can support nutritional and preventative investigation, you may need to look for specific features.
+A WeCovr specialist or one of our broker partnerse market, but here are the key elements to consider:

 | Policy Feature | Why It's Important for Nutritional Support | Level of Cover to Consider |